An Overall Guide to an Underdeveloped Economy

 The common characteristics of this form of the economy are low living standard and per capita income, high rate of unemployment, excessive population growth, lack of capital and advanced infrastructure, and lack of education.
 These are the key features that can separate the economy into two parts which are developed and underdeveloped.

 Difference Between Developed and Underdeveloped Economy

-The economies that have high per capita income and support a high standard of living is referred to as a developed economy and, on the other hand, economies that have low per capita income resulting in a low standard of living is referred to as an underdeveloped economy.
+The economies that have high per capita income and support a high standard of living are referred to as developed economy and, on the other hand, economies that have low per capita income resulting in a low standard of living is referred to as underdeveloped economy.

 In such an economy there is a lower rate of poverty incidence, service and industrial sectors are thriving.
 There are a sufficient amount of resources and technological advancement supporting a high rate of production.
 Most importantly, there is a minor gap between the poor and the rich.

 There is a significant amount of poverty and the primary sector like agriculture is in a leading position.
 The resources in this form of the economy are not judiciously utilised and there is a high rate of dependency on traditional approaches which results in a low rate of production.
 Most importantly, there is a significant amount of difference between the rich and the poor.
 In such an economy, the state or the country fails to meet the necessary standard of living for the major section of a population.
 This leads to materialistic deprivation, misery, hunger, deterioration of health and overall living standard.